Oisin-M/Ionic-ScratchMap/README.md

 This is a project using Ionic, React and Amcharts to make a simple scratchmap.
 It looks as follows:
 <img src="https://i.imgur.com/yrgH1pg.png">

-I have not continued with this project since it does not run smoothly.
+I have not continued with this project since it does not run smoothly (noticeable lag between a click and updated image).
 For a better example, see https://github.com/Oisin-M/Highcharts-Scratch-Map